thurstontran/thurstontran/README.md

 ### Hi there 👋

 Currently learning the ins and outs of Web Development.
-An avid gamer, working towards making games combined with the.
+An avid gamer, working towards making games combined with the web.

 Some games I have made can be found here on 🎮 [itch.io](https://thurstontran.itch.io)